flisanp/ms2-barcelona-guide/README.md

 #### Media
+- Image on landing page by [Camille Minouflet on Unsplash](https://unsplash.com/@caminouflet)

-- Hero Image on Home page by [Vitor Monteiro on Unsplash](https://unsplash.com/@vitorhugomonteiro)
+- Image on contact page by [Vitor Monteiro on Unsplash](https://unsplash.com/@vitorhugomonteiro)
 - Icons for markers on map from [Map icons](http://map-icons.com)
 - Favicon made by me